gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   page chunk of code doing nothing at all.
 It's not as bad as Java, but still very verbose.
 * The reason iOS has more lines than OS X is because it is more *complex*, has more screens, and requires special code to communicate between them.
-The OS X version feels like `a global variable with less code overhead
+In comparison the OS X version feels like `a global variable with less code overhead <../../2013/12/worse-than-global-variables.html>`_.
-  <../../2013/12/worse-than-global-variables.html>`_.
 * Even though both the iOS and OSX clients are just interface, instead of shell scripts I used Nimrod through `nakefiles
   <https://github.com/fowlmouth/nake>`_ to drive compilation, generate and